 This is to inform you that pursuant to art.
-13 et seq. of the GDPR, Power One Italy S.p.a., in its capacity as data controller (hereinafter also referred to as "Power One", "Controller" or the "Company"), will carry out the processing of your personal data provided by you in compliance with the aforementioned legislation, with the utmost care, implementing effective management procedures and processes to ensure the protection of the processing.
-To this end, Power One, by using substantial and management procedures to safeguard the data collected, undertakes to protect the information provided, so as to prevent unauthorized access or disclosure and to ensure appropriate use of such information.
+13 et seq. of the GDPR, Fimer S.p.A., in its capacity as data controller (hereinafter also referred to as "Fimer S.p.A.", "Controller" or the "Company"), will carry out the processing of your personal data provided by you in compliance with the aforementioned legislation, with the utmost care, implementing effective management procedures and processes to ensure the protection of the processing.
+To this end, Fimer S.p.A., by using substantial and management procedures to safeguard the data collected, undertakes to protect the information provided, so as to prevent unauthorized access or disclosure and to ensure appropriate use of such information.
 In compliance with this premises, the following information is provided:

 1) Personal data collected

 Fimer S.p.A., as Controller, uses your personal data to operate at its best in exercising its activity.
 Therefore, you may be requested, even if only in part, to provide the following data (hereinafter also referred to as "Personal Data"):

 a) personal biographical data, VAT number, business name, registered office, residence and domicile;